Anna-Miron/Anna-Miron/README.md

 As a former entrepreneur managing a successful beauty business for five years, I leveraged digital tools to enhance customer engagement, streamline operations, and drive business growth.
 This experience ignited my curiosity about technology, leading me to dive deep into software development.

 ✨ Completed a 6-month Full-Stack Developer course at IT Factory (2024).
-✨ Earned Java Developer & Frontend Developer certifications.
+✨ Earned Java Developer and Frontend Developer certifications.
-✨ Built responsive web applications using HTML, CSS, JavaScript, Java, and Ruby.
+✨ Gained hands-on experience with small web projects using HTML, CSS, JavaScript, Java, and Ruby.
-✨ Developed experience in backend development, working with databases, APIs, and server-side logic.
-✨ Currently pursuing the Google Cybersecurity Professional Certificate and advancing my expertise in Ruby and object-oriented design.
+✨ Currently working toward the Data Fellowship Certification while also learning Power BI and Google Analytics to better understand data analysis and visualization.

 ## 🌱🔥📌 What I Bring to the Table

+✔ A growth mindset – I approach every project as a chance to learn and improve.
+✔ Curiosity for data – I love exploring how data can reveal insights and support better decisions.
+✔ Problem-solving skills – I enjoy figuring out how to make systems and processes more efficient.
-✔ Strong problem-solving mindset – I enjoy tackling complex challenges and optimizing performance.
+✔ Collaboration and adaptability – I enjoy working with others and learning from different perspectives.
-✔ Project management & collaboration – Experience working in teams to build and deploy web applications.
-✔ Version control proficiency – Skilled in Git/GitHub, ensuring clean workflows and efficient collaboration.
-✔ Continuous learner – Actively expanding my knowledge in cybersecurity, advanced backend development, and emerging technologies.

 ## 📩🌍🤝 Let’s Connect!
 I am always open to collaborating on projects, sharing knowledge, and growing within the tech community.
-If you’re looking for a dedicated developer eager to contribute and excel, let’s connect!
+Let’s connect!

 ## 🚀 Fun Fact: